rohitpenumarti/Computing-Principles-for-Electrical-Engineers/README.md

 # Computing-Principles-for-Electrical-Engineers

 This repository showcases the homework assigments I completed for the data structures and algorithms course I took during my graduate studies.
-Assignments can be summarized or provided if necessary.
+For more information on what each assignment was concerned with, information will be provided on request.

 ### [Final Project](https://github.com/rohitpenumarti/Computing-Principles-for-Electrical-Engineers/blob/master/Final-Project/final.cc)